AlternativeFFFF/Alt-F4/submissions/franqly/franqly.md

 - and franqly, it was Franqly.
 - *Into doesn't flow nice*
+- Need media!

-The fastest speedrunner in the world - at the time of writing - is Franqly.
-He joined the Factorio speedrunners recently with his first entry on [speedrun.com](https://www.speedrun.com/user/Franqly) only in October last year, after previously speedrunning The Legend of Zelda: Ocarina of Time a few times.
+The fastest speedrunner in the world - at time of writing this - is Franqly.
+He joined the Factorio speedrunners recently with his first entry on [speedrun.com](https://www.speedrun.com/user/Franqly) only in October last year.
 However, today he is out-running legends like AntiElitz and Nefrums, and is the only player alive that can finish Factorio in [90 minutes flat](https://www.speedrun.com/factorio/run/y2xelq5m).
 In the time it takes you to watch the Bee Movie he can complete everything from crash landing on Nauvis to launching the rocket.

-Recently Franqly was accepted to take part in the [Summer Games Done Quick](https://gamesdonequick.com/), or SGDQ for short, which is happening from 4 to 11 July 2021.
-This event is an enormous yearly speedrunning marathon which showcases about [150 different runs](https://gamesdonequick.com/tracker/runs/SGDQ2021).
-It sports various big names such as [TheMexicanRunner](https://www.speedrun.com/user/themexicanrunner) and [mitchflowerpower](https://www.speedrun.com/user/mitchflowerpower).
-The goal of this marathon to raise funds for [Doctors Without Borders](https://www.doctorswithoutborders.org/), for which it's **the largest fundraising event in the world!** Being accepted into SGDQ is no small feat either.
-This year the event received almost [2000 submissions](https://gamesdonequick.com/submission/all) of which only about 150 is accepted to take part.
+It's no suprise then that Franqly was recently accepted to take part in the [Summer Games Done Quick](https://gamesdonequick.com/), or SGDQ for short, which is happening from 4 to 11 July 2021.
+This event is an enormous yearly speedrunning marathon which showcases over [140 different runs](https://gamesdonequick.com/tracker/runs/SGDQ2021).
+It even sports various big names such as [TheMexicanRunner](https://www.speedrun.com/user/themexicanrunner) and [mitchflowerpower](https://www.speedrun.com/user/mitchflowerpower).
+And it's for a great cause too!
+The goal of this marathon to raise funds for [Doctors Without Borders](https://www.doctorswithoutborders.org/), for which it's **the largest fundraising event in the world!** Being accepted into SGDQ is no small feat either - this year the event received almost [2000 submissions](https://gamesdonequick.com/submission/all) of which only about 150 is accepted to take part.

 ## Speeding Through Factorio

-Speedrunning likely started with AntiElitz...

-Currently, Franqly is king of the `Any%` speedrunning category, which means to complete the game as quickly as possible.
+Currently, Franqly is king of the `Any%` speedrunning category.
 The rules for this category is simple.
 The run is completed by launching the rocket by yourself.
 You are free to change the map generator settings, including enabling Peaceful Mode and using a specific Map Seed.
-The importing of blueprints is not allowed, but you may use blueprints created in the run.
+And the importing of blueprints is not allowed, but you may use blueprints created in the run.
 The rest is up to you.

-Finishing Factorio in 90 minutes is no trivial task - there's a reason the `There's no Spoon` achievement is finishing Factorio in under only 8 hours!
-The factory needs to be designed - and built - meticulously in order to research as possible *while still* expanding production as fast as possible to research even faster and launch the rocket.
-Runners will spend hundreds of hours to design and fine-tune their factories to maintain this fine balance of research and expansion.
+Finishing Factorio in 90 minutes is no trivial task.
+There's a reason the `There's no Spoon` achievement is finishing Factorio in under only _8 hours_!
+The factory needs to be designed and built perfectly to research as possible while still expanding production as fast as possible to research _even_ faster and launch the rocket.
+Runners will easily spend hundreds of hours designing and fine-tuning their factories to maintain this fine balance of research and expansion.

-{ embed this twich clip? https://clips.twitch.tv/SoftPreciousVampireOSfrog-qkzdCpz4HTV3kH5X}

 However, even if the factory design is perfect, it will take even more hundreds of hours to practice the actual building of the factory which requries the balancing of many different aspects.
 One example is hand crafting where runners have pre-calculated lists with exact amounts of what they need to craft at specific times to always be ready for the next build.
-Then .....
-Then finally, they need to be able to build the entire factory from memory, while already being underpressure and having to keep track of all these other aspects.
+Runners also need to practice placing machines quickly and efficiently.
+Then finally, they need to be able to build the _entire_ factory from memory, while already being underpressure and having to keep track of all these other aspects.

+{ embed this twich clip? https://clips.twitch.tv/SoftPreciousVampireOSfrog-qkzdCpz4HTV3kH5X}

 ## Who is Franqly
 {*conor please change code blocks into quotes.
 I have them as code to make it easier to read for now*}

 {*Need to re-order and add fluff*}

-I reached out to Franqly to ask him a few questions about his time in Factorio, about his speedrunning, and a few other things.
+I reached out to Franqly to ask him a few questions.
+Mainly about his time in Factorio and how he managed to reach the top so fast after only speedrunning The Legend of Zelda: Ocarina of Time a few times.
 He was very gracious and gave a glimpse of his thoughts that I would like to share here.

 *Is there someone specific that got you into Factorio, and how much time have you spent in Factorio?*

 `No one specific.
 I can't quite remember how i found it, but I probably saw someone playing on twitch.
 I thought it looked like s**t tbh, but was interested in the concept.
 Then a few months after, i saw it on steam.
 It looked much better with .12, and decided to pick it up.
-I had about 1500 hours before starting to speedrun.`
+I had about 1500 hours before starting to speedrun.
+[I am at] about 2200 [hours] now.`

 *When did you start speedrunning, and is there someone who inspired you to start?
 Is there someone now that you see as a type of mentor?*